Azure/device-simulation-dotnet/docs/API_SPECS_SIMULATIONS.md

 in minute ranges, and are intended to prevent abuse.
 The simulation service follows the same limits in order to avoid getting errors from the IoT Hub.
 The following example shows how to override the rate limits for a simulation.
-These can be changed accordingli to the targeted IoT Hub, for example depending on the IoT Hub SKU.
+These can be changed accordingly to the targeted IoT Hub, for example depending on the IoT Hub SKU.

 Request:
 ```